5T33Z0/Fujitsu-Celsius-H760-OpenCore/README.md

 ## Not working/Todo…
 - [ ] Keyboard Shortcut Mappings (currently, only Volume buttons work)
 - [ ] Testing alternative framebuffer patches to minimize conflicts with the dGPU, like: fixing Sleep, Wake Screen Issues and Brightness Controls – these only work if the dGPU is disabled.
-But then the external display doesn't work…
+But then the external display doesn't work.
-~~- [ ] dGPU (NVIDIA Quatro M200M) – I doubt that this will ever work.
+- [ ] ~~dGPU (NVIDIA Quatro M200M) – I doubt that this will ever work.
 Maybe, if I could trigger Webdriver Patches in OCLP…~~

 ## Observations